mahdialmusaad/opengl-voxel-game/README.md

 <sup>Commands feature (see bottom-left of image)</sup>

 ## Controls
-The implementations of controls can also be viewed and easily edited in the [application source file](https://github.com/mahdialmusaad/badcraft/blob/main/src/Utility/Application.cpp).
+The implementations of controls can also be viewed and easily edited in the [callbacks file](https://github.com/mahdialmusaad/badcraft/blob/main/src/Application/Callbacks.cpp).
 Currently, they are:
 - Movement: **WASD**
 - Toggle VSYNC: **X**
 - Wireframe: **Z**